jowo21/-Improving-Healthcare-Claims-Processing-and-Financial-Performance/README.md

 With the increasing volume of claims and complexity of insurance processes, a thorough analysis can be leveraged to gain insights into claims performance, identify revenue leakage, and uncover patterns behind denials and payment delays.

 The Chief Medical Officer at ValleyCare Health System is concerned about how administrative inefficiencies in their claims process are affecting clinical care delivery.
-High rates of claim denials and delays are not just financial issues often signal documentation gaps, coding inaccuracies, or misalignment between clinical practices and payer requirements.
+High rates of claim denials and delays are not just financial issues, but often signal documentation gaps, coding inaccuracies, or misalignment between clinical practices and payer requirements.
 These issues create additional burdens on their clinicians, delay patient treatments, and in some cases, lead to reduced access to follow-up care due to coverage uncertainties.

 <br>